See our Flood InformationHurricane and Flood Information

 - Ensure that hurricane shutters are in good working order and are being maintained regularly.
 If your home has hurricane panels, make sure all required hardware and materials are easily available and accessible.

 - Flooding can be a major concern during a storm, so ensure that all private storm drains are serviced and cleaned out to assist in alleviating standing water in roads and parking lots.
-Sand Bags will be made available for Doral residents at Doral Central Park, 72 hours prior to storm (3000 NW 87th Ave).

 - Trim your trees weeks, even a couple of months, before the start of hurricane season to avoid having dead branches and pruned landscaping from becoming dangerous objects during a windstorm.
 Proper disposal of these items are critical to avoid property damage in a storm.